marcolaux/asus-g14-fedora/README.md

 > mod the keyboard that **page up / down** is mapped to **fn+up/down** while **home (pos1) / end** is mapped to **fn+left/right**

 > you can use `brightnessctl -d asus::kbd_backlight s +1` and `brightnessctl -d asus::kbd_backlight s 1-` and map this to a key of your choice in your desktop environment

-> `asus_backlight_off_after_suspend.service` / `asus_backlight_off_before_suspend.service` will turn off the keyboard backlight before and after suspend.<br>There is a bug that the keyboard backlight does not fully turn off on it's own when suspending when it was on before.
-After suspend the backlight is usually in a different state than before.
-To unify this behaviour we just turn it off when suspending and on waking the machine.<br>I made services out of it and haven't put it in /usr/lib/systemd/system-sleep because of an SELinux bug that prevents scripts from executing there on F34.

 > asus_hibernate.service restarts asusd after hibernation to re-apply the power profile.